Bruno-BRG/terminal.nvim/README.md

 ## 📣 Feedback and Issues

-If you encounter any problems or have suggestions, please [open an issue](https://github.com/Bruno-BRG/terminal.nvim/issues) on GitHub.
+If you encounter any problems or have suggestions:
+1. Check the [Issues](https://github.com/Bruno-BRG/terminal.nvim/issues) page first
+2. If your issue isn't already reported, [open a new issue](https://github.com/Bruno-BRG/terminal.nvim/issues/new)

+## 🔄 Updates & Changelog

+### Latest Updates
+- Added comprehensive cross-platform support
+- Improved project root detection with more markers
+- Enhanced shell detection and initialization
+- Added proper WSL support
+- Improved terminal UI and color handling